clivet268/Ske-t/README.md

-A skateboarding game written in verilog and designed for the xc7a35ticpg236-1L
+A skating game written in Verilog, designed to be run on the Baysys 3